 Then the big trick is pulling the victim aboard.
 It’s great if you have a swing arm such as a dinghy davit to deploy, but most sailboats don’t have that.
 Or do they?
 On Let’s Go Sail, the boom blocks are detachable to swing out over the water and pull someone in.
-A detachable outhaul serves the same purpose but lacks and three-to-one purchase, requiring a lot of heaving by the crew.
+A detachable mainsheet serves the same purpose but lacks and three-to-one purchase, requiring a lot of heaving by the crew.
 The secret is to use the winch since the mainsheet is right there anyway.

 God forbid a young child falls overboard, because Mom will instinctively jump in the water to rescue him.
 Be prepared to grab Mom around the waist before she can react.
 We don’t need but one MOB to challenge the crew.